-What to Do?
+Diet?
+What Should I Do?

 The Atkins Diet . . .

 After high school, I went to college where I gained a pound here and there until one day I again had a need to go on a diet.
 I remember that I went on Atkins a few times in college, always with great success.
 I also remember going on the diet again several years after I got out of college with my bachelor’s degree.
 I was in my early twenties by that time, and I remember having basically the same results as the first time I was on it, when I was in high school.
 Again, I was very pleased with the results.
-Over the years sometimes when my weight would fluctuate, I would go on Atkins, and whenever I did, I always lost the weight, that is, until I turned the big four-oh!
-That’s when the “elimination” problem started, and that’s when I decided it was time for me to look for another way to lose weight.
+Over the years, sometimes when my weight would fluctuate, I would go on Atkins again.
+And, whenever I did, I always lost the weight, that is, until I turned the big four-oh!
+That’s when the high-pro “elimination” problems started, and that’s when I decided it was time for me to look for another way to lose weight.
 I didn’t have the information I needed at that time to simply add more low-carb veggies, or more beans, to my diet to increase fiber.
-So I decided, in the interest of "elimination health," I had to discontinue Atkins, so I abandoned it for other programs.
+So I decided, in the interest of "elimination health," I had to discontinue Atkins, and I abandoned it for other programs.

-Does it Still Work?
+Does High Pro/Low Carbs Still Work?

 © 2012 Sallie B Middlebrook PhD